Ear Ringing After Shooting: Early Action Is Key

 Get Hearing ProtectionNow, while you are motivated, invest in some good hearing protection gear.
 It's best to wear a foam ear plug that is placed deep in the ear canal combined with over the ear muffs to maximally reduce the impact of the gun noise on your hearing and to protect you from acute tinnitus.

-One thing that’s important to understand is that people who shoot guns have a higher degree of “hidden hearing loss”.
+One thing that's important to emphasize again is that people who shoot guns have a higher degree of “hidden hearing loss”.
 That is, even if they score normal on a hearing test, specialized measurements can detect damage to the hearing nerve.
 Therefore, always use double hearing protection when shooting guns.

 What is double hearing protection?